primeroz/myClickHouse/README.md

 ### Running the Parser

-To run the parser with the `output.txt` file in the data directory
+To run the parser with the `data.txt` file in the data directory
 ```
 cd parser
 make run